Experiences Lactation Consultant during an emergency.

 Infant feeding in emergencies

-Presented by Karleen Gribble, Adjunct Associate Professor in the School of Nursing and Midwifery at Western Sydney University, at the NZLCA 2023 Online Conference.
+Presented by Karleen Gribble, Adjunct Associate Professor in the School of Nursing and Midwifery at Western Sydney University.

 This presentation describes why infants and young children are vulnerable in emergencies.
 It outlines how aid can undermine the health of infants and young children and how aid can support the well-being of infants and young children.
 A brief summary of global COVID-19 maternal and newborn care guidance regarding breastfeeding supportive practices will also be provided.